Unleash Your Creativity

-People with ‘thoughts that do often lie too deep for words’ (Wordsworth), such as trauma victims, people with learning difficulties and people who are introverted, recognise the help they get from poetry.
-We turn to poetry for help at intense moments in our lives and for many the help that it provides comes as a pleasant surprise.
+People with ‘thoughts that do often lie too deep for words’ (Wordsworth), such as trauma victims, people with learning difficulties, and people who are introverted, recognise the help they get from poetry.
+We turn to poetry for help at intense moments in our lives and for many, the help that it provides comes as a pleasant surprise.

-What happens in Creative Writing Group?
+What Happens in Creative Writing Group?

 “Writing has great benefits for those in recovery, but it needs to be interesting as well, so we normally start with a short presentation to ‘add a bit of colour’.”

-Patients from ECU meet once weekly and the group begins with a few words of welcome, when the ideas behind the course are briefly outlined.
-This could be about the lives of famous writers (Edgar Allan Poe, James Joyce or the reclusive Emily Dickinson), their actual writing methods (in bed (Proust), standing up (Hemingway) without clothes (Victor Hugo)), or perhaps a You-tube clip of a writer speaking (say, Dylan Thomas reading ‘Fern Hill’).
+Patients from ECU meet once weekly and the group begins with a few words of welcome when the ideas behind the course are briefly outlined.
+This could be about the lives of famous writers (Edgar Allan Poe, James Joyce, or the reclusive Emily Dickinson), their actual writing methods (in bed (Proust), standing up (Hemingway) without clothes (Victor Hugo)), or perhaps a You-tube clip of a writer speaking (say, Dylan Thomas, reading ‘Fern Hill’).

 Members are then invited to try some classwork using these techniques.
-Classwork is usually writing short poems, on a theme, which help to focus the mind and express feelings.
+Classwork is usually writing short poems, on a theme, which helps to focus the mind and express feelings.
 Doing this work in ‘real time’ encourages spontaneity and can produce remarkable results.

 The classwork is then discussed and assignments to do for the next meeting are decided, before finishing.